SOC 2 Compliance Checklist and Best Practices for an Audit

 In addition to the Trust Services Criteria, other scoping considerations are your in-scope systems and any supporting systems that are involved in the execution of scoped controls.
 For example, your in-scope system might be the custom payroll application that you provide as a SaaS solution to various customers.
 To support change management, your organization might track change requests, testing, and approval through a ticketing system (like Jira or ClickUp).
 The outputs from your ticketing system would still be important components of the SOC 2 audit process, so it’s important to clear up scoping with your third-party audit firm before kicking off.

 At this point, the SOC 2 project team, management, and leadership should understand what Type of SOC 2 report they are pursuing.
 There are two Types of SOC 2 reports, which go in fairly sequential and logical order.
-A SOC 2 Type 1 report involves a compliance audit that looks at the “design” of controls only – that is, evidence collection would involve policies, procedures, and limited samples of one to give auditors reasonable assurance that an organization’s controls are designed effectively.
-Following the Type 1 is the Type 2, a much more rigorous compliance audit that requires the in-depth testing of control executions to determine whether the controls implemented are operating effectively.
+A SOC 2 Type 1 report involves a compliance audit that looks at the “design” of controls only – that is, evidence collection would involve policies, procedures, and limited samples of one to give auditors reasonable assurance that an organization’s controls are designed effectively at a specific point in time.
+Following the Type 1 is the Type 2, a much more rigorous compliance audit that requires the in-depth testing of control executions to determine whether the controls implemented are operating effectively over a specified period.
 In this latter audit, you will need to be relatively comfortable that your controls are working the right way every time.

 Step 2: Performing a Self-Assessment

 A typical SOC 2 readiness project includes readiness activities that are carried out over several months.
-A part-time coordinator or contractor may be sufficient rather than hiring an audit firm to perform the readiness assessment, especially if leveraging an effective connected risk platform to streamline SOC 2 compliance.
+A part-time coordinator or security consultant may be sufficient rather than hiring an audit firm to perform the readiness assessment, especially if leveraging an effective connected risk platform to streamline SOC 2 compliance.
 By self-assessing against the SOC 2 criteria, organizations can identify and remediate gaps, saving them from potentially adverse findings.
+This will also enhance your organization’s overall security and operational effectiveness by aligning with SOC 2 best practices.

 Step 3: Closing Gaps